atiti27/andriarilala-tina_rajaonarivelo_blog/README.md

 npx knex migrate:latest
 ```

-### Seed
+### Seeds

-Now, you will need to generate data.
+Now, you will need to generate fake data.

+You can connect with an administrator account.
+Just because I couldn't export the hashPassword method, you have to give manually a passwordHash and a passwordSalt according to your password peper.

+What you can do before is create a lambda user and go to the database panel to pick the passwordHash and the passwordSalt, so you can add it to the seed file "initial-data.mjs".

 You can run the seeds files with this command line:

 ```bash
 npx knex seed:run